abap2UI5/docs/docs/addons/srtti.md

 <i class="fa-brands fa-github"></i> [S-RTTI on GitHub](https://github.com/sandraros/S-RTTI)

 In abap2UI5, you don’t necessarily need to type your data model at design time.
-You can just as easily work with generic data references and apply typing at runtime based on your program logic.
-This is particularly useful for tables where, depending on user input, you may want to display different columns. abap2UI5 serializes your app instances to ensure stateless behavior in client communication.
+You can just work with generic data references and apply typing at runtime based on your program logic.
+This is particularly useful for tables where, depending on user input, you may want to display different columns.<br>
+abap2UI5 serializes your app instances to ensure stateless behavior in client communication.
 Unfortunately, the SAP standard transformation features are limited; for example, they do not support local types created at runtime.
 If you encounter problems, the project S-RTTI fills this gap and can assist you.

 #### Normal